Go-To Grains for the Gluten Free Diet

 What Does Gluten FREE MEAN Anyway?

 If you sprouted a wheat berry and popped the grain open with your fingers, you’d find the inside sticky and white.
 That’s gluten, the substance responsible for aggravating people with Celiac’s disease and those with gluten sensitivities.
 Many experts feel that GMO-wheat has been the contributing factor in the rise of the gluten intolerant.
 Luckily, however, only a few grains are truly glutinous: wheat, spelt, rye, barley, and, in some cases oats, due to agricultural cross-contamination.
-Be sure to look for certified gluten-free oats if this is a concern for you.
+Be sure to look for products with certified gluten-free oats if this is a concern for you.
 All seeds are safe and do not contain gluten.

 Gluten-Free Grains and Seeds